Cedarvale station: Description

-After the opening of Line 5 Eglinton, Eglinton West will have three more station entrances: one just east of the Allen Road entry ramp, another just west of the Allen Road exit ramp, and one on the south side of Eglinton Avenue just west of Everden Road.
-The existing entrances will be retained for direct access to the bus terminal for walk-in patrons not riding the subway.
+Shortly before the opening of Line 5 Eglinton, three more station entrances were opened on 16 November 2025: one just east of the Allen Road entry ramp, another just west of the Allen Road exit ramp, and one on the south side of Eglinton Avenue just west of Everden Road.
+The existing entrances were retained for direct access to the bus terminal for walk-in patrons not riding the subway.

-The Line 5 tunnel and platform will pass under the Line 1 platforms.
-Above the Line 5 platform level, there will be a new underground concourse divided in two sections by a gap where the Line 1 tracks cross.
-Crossover tracks to reverse Line 5 trains will be located just east of the Line 5 platforms.
+The Line 5 tunnel and platform passes under the Line 1 platforms.
+Above the Line 5 platform level, there is an underground concourse, constructed in conjunction with Line 5, divided in two sections by a gap where the Line 1 tracks cross.
+The Line 5 platform is subtitled Allen Road under the station name, although there is no equivalent Eglinton Avenue subtitling for the Line 1 platforms despite the station being renamed only two months prior to Line 5 opening to reflect its new role as an interchange.